 The house was crooked, aching like an old man bent over a river unable to take a drink.
-Towards the end, one of my daily nightmares was coming home after a long day to find the kitchen and balcony had slid off - where the fridge was, just open air (and a clear view into the neighbor’s living room).
-There were birds in the attic, squirrels, too, for a minute, that kept us up all winter long with their coos and scratching.
-By March, they were gone, and replaced by several hundred horse-sized flies.
+Towards the end, one of my daily nightmares was coming home to find the kitchen and balcony had slid off like icing on a hot cake.
+Where the fridge used to be, just open air and the evergreens.
+There were birds in the attic - squirrels, too, for a minute - that kept us up all winter long with their cooing and their nest-building.
+I'm an absolute sucker for the innocence of animals, but when their stench wafts into my clothes - or their dead bodies appear at the foot of my wardrobe - my empathy runs dry.
+By March, they were gone, and immediately replaced by several hundred horse-sized flies.
 How I missed the corpses then.

 We spent every waking moment here, for a year.
-Any other time, I would have rejoiced - this place is so big, so bright, especially in the early morning - but it didn’t keep us from feeling confined, and terribly, horribly bored.
-The late-night drum beats, the lame drag-racing down suburban streets that would set every baby in a one block radius off at once - that all weighed on my head, and it kept me from sleeping too soundly, especially as lonely winter turned belly up to inevitable spring.
+Any other time, I would have rejoiced - it was so big, so bright, in stark contrast to the New York City studio I'd writhed in through the early months of the pandemic - but it didn’t keep us from feeling confined, and terribly, horribly bored.
+The late-night drum beats from the neighbor's house, the drag-racing down dark streets that would set every baby in a one block radius off at once, kept me from sleeping too soundly especially as lonely winter turned belly up to inevitable spring.

-That isn’t Buffalo’s fault, just a side effect of living in a place with too many people during a pandemic when there isn’t much to do.
+That isn’t Buffalo’s fault necessarily, just a side effect of living in a place with other people when there isn’t much to do.
 It’s a good city.
-It takes a lot for me to say that because I’ve somewhat come to resent it.
-It’s a tiny large town, incestuous, madly in love with itself, terribly naive and ignorant to the rest of the world mostly by choice.
-In a moment of rage at our isolation, I referred to it as a desolate Canadian bus stop, which isn’t entirely inaccurate, but it is a narrow description).
+It takes a lot for me to say that because I’ve come to resent it.
+It’s a large town, empty, incestuous, madly in love with itself, terribly naïve and ignorant to the rest of the world mostly by choice.
+In a moment of rage at our isolation, I referred to it as a desolate Canadian bus stop (which isn’t entirely inaccurate, but it is a narrow description).

-Most of my views on native Buffalonians came from here.
-It’s an indistinguishable brick building tucked between a sleepy cul-de-sac and a river, brown, flocked with deer.
-I started working as a part-time wellness leader at the assisted living facility in September of the year that moved quickly and also not at all, well-suited for the people inside.
+Most of my views on native Buffalonians came from an indistinguishable brick building tucked between a sleepy cul-de-sac and a river, brown, often freckled with deer.
+I started working as a wellness leader at the assisted living facility in September of the year that moved quickly and also not at all, well-suited for the people inside.
 They had all cropped up here, in houses like mine, on streets like this.
 They had all gone to the same high-school, years apart, and married into each other’s families.
-They were deeply American, which is to say they held distinguished xenophobic views of the Irish and Italians but held names like McLaughlinh and Rossi.
-They were also hard-working: even now, ten years into retirement, many of them didn’t know how to sit still.
+One particularly sweet mother of two once wrote in a short story: "I grew up next to this very sweet little girl, and we were best friends.
+They moved away when we were in school, but then last week, guess who moved into my room and is my new roommate?
+Here we are!"
+They were also perfectly American, which is to say they held distinguished xenophobic views of the Irish and Italians but held names like McLaughlin and Rossi.
+They were hard-working folks who had grown tired: even now, ten years into retirement, their hands ached from decades of cutting steel and sewing buttons.

 It was a strange place to be at twenty-three, and then twenty-four.